unosquare/embedio/README.md

 ### EmbedIO 2.0 - What's new

+#### Breaking changes
+* `WebApiController` is renewed.
+Reduce the methods overhead removing the WebServer and Context arguments.
+See example belows.
+* `RoutingStrategy.Regex` is the default routing scheme.

+#### Additional changes
 * `IHttpListener` is runtime/platform independent, you can choose Unosquare `HttpListener` implementation with NET47 or NETSTANDARD20.
 This separation of implementations brings new access to interfaces from common Http objects like `IHttpRequest`, `IHttpContext` and mor.
 * `IWebServer` is a new interface to create custom web server implementation, like a Test Web Server where all the operations are in-memory to speed up unit testing.
 Similar to [TestServer from OWIN](https://msdn.microsoft.com/en-us/library/microsoft.owin.testing.testserver(v=vs.113).aspx)
-* `WebApiController` is renewed.
-Reduce the methods overhead removing the WebServer and Context arguments.
-See example belows.
-* `RoutingStrategy.Regex` is the default routing scheme.
 * General improvements in how the Unosquare `HttpListner` is working and code clean-up.

 *Note* - We encourage to upgrade to the newest EmbedIO version.
 Branch version 1.X will no longer be maintained, and issues will be tested against 2.X and resolved just there.